 Blossom Projects Volunteering Project makes a difference to the community we serve.
 Our volunteers have a wide range of skills, experience and knowledge.
 Through volunteering they are able to build relationships with the community and also engage those in the community that are hard to reach.
 They inform the development and delivery of our services with local knowledge that is invaluable.

-'By investing in our volunteers we are able to provide opportunities for skills development and potential routes to employment.'
+By investing in our volunteers, we can provide opportunities for skills development and potential routes to employment.